flecto-io/docker-heroku-rails/README.md

 ### Post-run script
 This container comes with a [post-run script](init.sh) that:
 - Checks and install any missing gem.
-- Checks if there is any pending migrations and migrates them
 - Precompile your assets if you are in production mode (checks `$RAILS_ENV` value).
 - **Run your own run other post-run scripts**.
 Just add them to `/app/.post-run.d/` folder (you can also use the env varaible `$POST_RUN_SCRIPT_PATH`, which has the script path).